Rubber wear on concrete: dry and in-water conditions

 There are several effects that may result in different wear rates in the dry state compared to in water.
 First, even a small change in the friction coefficient can significantly affect the wear rate.
 This is predicted by the wear theory used above (see Ref. \cite{ToBe}) and has also been observed in the experiments of Rabinowicz, who found that the wear rate scales with the friction coefficient as $\sim \mu^5$ (see Fig. 3 in Ref. \cite{Rabi0}).
 This highlights the sensitivity of wear to the friction coefficient.

-However, in the present study, an opposite trend was observed: while the friction coefficient in water was lower, the resulting wear was higher.
-This suggests that a different mechanism may be active in the wet state.
-In the dry state, wear particles often remain in the interface as a third body during reciprocal motion, where each sliding contains multiple forward and backward motions on the same track.
-These particles reduce the shear stress at the interface, limiting their ability to propagate cracks.
-Additionally, the presence of soft wear particles increases the contact area with the rubber block, leading to a higher friction coefficient (although the shear stress is lower).
-In contrast, in the presence of water, these particles are likely carried away from the interface by the water flow, resulting in a cleaner surface.
-This cleaner interface enables higher localized shear stresses to act on asperities, promoting crack propagation and resulting in higher wear rates.
+However, in the present study, an opposite trend is observed for SBR: while the friction coefficient is lower in water, the wear rate is higher.
+This indicates that a different wear mechanism may be active in the presence of water.

+In the dry state, wear particles often remain trapped at the interface during reciprocal motion, where each sliding cycle involves multiple forward and backward passes over the same track.
+The presence of soft wear particles increases the contact area with the rubber block, which can lead to a higher friction coefficient even if the interfacial shear stress is reduced.
+A decrease in shear stress at the interface can reduce the wear rate, even when the contact area increases.

+In contrast, under in-water conditions, these wear particles are likely carried away from the interface by the water flow.
+This can be observed in Figs. \ref{ALLwearCarbon.eps} and \ref{ALLwearSilicone.eps}, where wear particles tend to accumulate at the edges of the contact region.
+As a result, the contact interface remains cleaner, allowing higher localized shear stresses to develop in the asperity contact regions.
+These elevated shear stresses promote crack propagation, leading to increased wear rates.

-A more plausible explanation for this observation is the potential role of a thin ($\sim 1 \ {\rm nm}$) water film, which could reduce the frictional shear stress in the contact area and allow the rubber to penetrate deeper into surface cavities, thereby increasing the wear rate (see Fig. \ref{WearDryWet.eps}), assuming that the road cavities are not filled with confined and pressurized water.
+Another explanation for this observation is the potential role of a thin ($\sim 1 \ {\rm nm}$) water film, which could reduce the frictional shear stress in the contact area and allow the rubber to penetrate deeper into surface cavities, thereby increasing the wear rate (see Fig. \ref{WATER.ReduceSherStress}), assuming that the road cavities are not filled with confined and pressurized water.
 This phenomenon is well known in a different context: it is easier to cut a rubber plate with a sharp knife if the interface is lubricated by water, soapy water, or another fluid.

 Whether a thin fluid film exists at the interface depends not only on the contact pressure but also on the interfacial energies between rubber-water, rubber-countersurface, and water-countersurface.
 This involves dewetting and forced wetting transitions, which are influenced by the contact pressure and sliding speed, as discussed elsewhere \cite{wet1,wet2,wet3}.